GBT/MUSTANG-2 9" resolution imaging of the SZ effect in MS0735.6+7421: Confirmation of the SZ Cavities through direct imaging: Discussion and conclusions

 In general, when we fixed our outer beta to the value reported in V14, we recovered lower suppression factors than when we made $\beta_1$ a fit parameter.
-When $\beta_1$ was a free parameter, we favored steeper values than V14 and, correspondingly, our fit amplitude was higher.
+When $\beta_1$ was a free parameter, we favored steeper values than V14, and, correspondingly, our fit amplitude was higher.
 This leads to the outer beta profile being $\sim 20\%$ larger in amplitude at the radius of the bubbles, and correspondingly requires a higher suppression factor to fit the data.
-Since the free $\beta$ model is a strict superset of the fixed $\beta$ model, we can again apply a F-test to determine whether the fit values of $\beta$ are preferred over the V14 at a statistically significant level.
+Since the free $\beta$ model is a strict superset of the fixed $\beta$ model, we could again apply an F-test to determine whether the fit values of $\beta$ are preferred over the V14 at a statistically significant level.
 These results can be found in Table~\ref{tab:beta_sig}.
-In all cases we find statistically significant support for the higher, fit values of $\beta$.
-The significance is stronger when the TODs have been bowling subtracted, which may indicate some degree of degeneracy between the outer profile $\beta$ and the bowling effect.
-As such, and to have a direct comparison to A19, we have reported fits with both a fixed and fit $\beta$.
+In all cases, we find statistically significant support for the higher fit values of $\beta$.
+The significance is stronger when the TODs have been bowling-subtracted, which may indicate some degree of degeneracy between the outer profile $\beta$ and the bowling effect.
+As such, and to have a direct comparison to A19, we report fits with both a fixed and fit $\beta$.

-Similarly, we computed the significance of our shock detection via an F-test comparison with the corresponding no shock model.
-The results of this are given in Table~\ref{tab:shock_sig}.
+Similarly, we computed the significance of our shock detection via an F-test comparison with the corresponding no-shock model.
+The results are given in Table~\ref{tab:shock_sig}.
 With the TOD subtraction, the shock detection is significant at the $\sim 13\sigma$ level, while without the subtraction it is not significant.
 This may be because the bowling is of comparable scale ($\sim 3\arcmin$) to the shock front.

-While in general our models do not require complete suppression of the SZ signal within the bubbles, due to the assumptions made in our analysis, neither can we rule it out.
-For example, if the line-of-sight core radius were to be larger than either the semi-major axis of the clusters, then the actual suppression would be higher than the highest results presented here.
+While in general our models, due to the assumptions made in our analysis, do not require complete suppression of the SZ signal within the bubbles, we cannot rule it out.
+For example, if the line-of-sight core radius were to be larger than the semimajor axis of either of the axes in the plane of the sky, then the actual suppression would be higher than the highest results presented here.
 Similarly, our assumption that the bubbles are in the plane of the sky places them at the maximum possible SZ signal given their angular location.
 If they are not in the plane of the sky, then the integrated SZ signal from the bubbles would be lower than assumed by our model, and hence our fit suppression factor will be biased low.